kappelmann/foss_course/README.md

 You should evenly schedule them throughout the practical part of the course.
 This way, there's a regular place for students to meet and discuss their experiences.

+## Completely Online Course

+We held this course for the first time in the Winter Semester 2020/21.
+Because of the CoViD pandemic the course was held online throughout.
+We made the experience that despite all the drawbacks of not meeting in person, there also were advantages.

+1. Foremost, it was easy to invite guest speakers from all over the world, as video conference was the standard and no travel times and expenses had to be spent.
+We very much recommend inviting interesting guest speakers to give a remote talk.
+Students were very enthusiastic in getting first-hand experiences and were very engaged in the discussions.
+Those talks as well as all our discussions were not recorded.
+2. The course size of 7 students was well-suited for generating a stimulating learning experience.
+We asked students to have their webcams switched on at all times (also during talks of guest speakers) and used multiple short break-out room sessions to enable interaction between the students.
+That worked very well and the students seemed motivated and could get to know what challenges their fellow student faced in their projects.
+3. Using virtual meetings speeded up the preliminary/final presentations, as no time was lost setting up different laptops during that session.
+Also the teachers/guest-speakers/students seemed to blend into one group as it was a wall of faces (of the virtual meeting) instead of one person talking/teaching in front of others listening.
+It might be harder to establish that feeling in a traditional course room.

+For future editions of this course it might be favourable to use a mixture of online and offline meetings.
+Certainly for having guest-speakers from other continents the online version is preferred.

 ## Why Teach FOSS 🤔

 Here is a [great post](http://teachingopensource.org/for-instructors/why-teach-open-source/) answering that question.